kevinfrei/FreiKey/README.md

    cluster (and, on the other side, a pgup/pgdn/home/end cluster) directly below the home row.
 You just have to slide your hand down about 2 inches!

+The walnut keyboard (top) I've called 'FreiKeys'.
+It's got an aluminum keyplate and a 2500mAh battery in each half.
+The lower one is called 'Karbon'.
+The keyplate is milled out of 1.5mm carbon fiber.
+The middle layers are 3D-printed PLA (space for a battery, etc...) and then the back 2mm carbon fiber.
+Karbon is the second generation of my custom keyboard.
+The primary problems I had with FreiKeys are that the placement of \`/~ and =/+ were pretty hard to hit reliably, which is frustrating while coding, and I just don't really use the bottom row (except for the curly brace/brackets) and when I did, they were highly inconvenient to actually hit.
+So I removed the bottom row, and moved around the thumb keys enough so that hopefully it will be easier to hit the
+\`/~ and =/+ keys with my thumbs.
+I'm enjoying it thus far, though typing this paragraph is the first time I've used this keyboard :D.

-Rather than cutting an aluminum plate and manually wiring the matrix, I designed a PCB, with a spot to put the Feather controllers.
-This was the first time I've designed (and milled) a PCB, as well as the first time I've milled aluminum, so it's been an adventure.
+For these keyboards, rather than cutting an aluminum plate and manually wiring the matrix, I designed a PCB, with a spot to put the Feather controllers.
+This was the first time I've designed (and milled) a PCB, as well as the first time I've milled aluminum, and carbon fiber, so it's been an adventure.
 A few key points worth noting:

+Stuff I've learned from FreiKeys:
 * Small end mills break easily (particularly on Aluminum)!
 * Large 'V' bits **don't** break easily (certainly not while ripping through some copper clad PCB blanks)
 * Clearing away the spare copper of a PCB isn't necessary.
 You just need to make sure each circuit that matters is isolated (much faster to mill.)
 * Aluminum is much harder than wood